uranc/gamma-net/README.md

 # Installation

-Just clone ( or fork ) the repository to use the scripts.
+Clone/Fork the repository to use the scripts.

 ```shell
 git clone https://github.com/uranc/gamma-net.git
 ```